Nmartin19/Nacho_Portfolio/README.md

         • Brazil recorded its highest monthly averages during this period, with 70,887 cases in March and 2,742 deaths in April 2021.

-        • India similarly saw both metrics peak in April 2021, reporting 231,443 cases and 1,630 deaths.
+        • India's monthly averages peaked in April 2021 with 231,443 cases and 1,630 deaths.

-        • Italy and France also experienced peaks in both cases and deaths in March and April 2021, with Germany and Turkey, also showed comparable trends.
+        • Italy and France also saw peak monthly averages during this period, with Germany and Turkey, showing comparable trends.

-    * Russia, Spain, the United Kingdom, and the United States showed a progressive decrease in monthly averages from the beginning of 2021 through April, suggesting they did not experience this third wave durig March-April 2021.
+    * Russia, Spain, the United Kingdom, and the United States showed decreasing monthly averages from early 2021 through April, avoiding this third wave.